 Designate Your DPO: Appoint yourself or a qualified staff member (like a secretary) as the Data Protection Officer (DPO).

-Gather Documents: Prepare the necessary supporting documents:
+Gather Documents: Prepare the necessary supporting documents (just in case!):

 PRC License or valid government ID.